FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/README.md

 **Challenges and How We Overcame Them:**

-- **Information Volume and Consistency:** The sheer amount of information, especially specific command syntax and complex acronyms (like ASLR, DEP/NX, BGP, POSIX), was difficult to manage.
+- **Information Volume and Consistency:** The sheer amount of information, especially specific command syntax and complex acronyms (like <abbr title="Address Space Layout Randomization">ASLR</abbr>, DEP/NX, BGP, POSIX), was difficult to manage.
 We overcame this by dedicating time after every major lecture block to a final review session.
 During this session, we cross-referenced all notes against the original slides to verify key definitions and tool usage, ensuring high accuracy.

 - **Synthesizing Overlapping Concepts:** Many core principles, such as **Least Privilege** and **Defense in Depth**, appeared in the context of Operating Systems, Networks, and Web Security.
-To avoid repetition, we decided to define these fundamental concepts once in a core section and simply reference them when discussing their technical implementation (e.g., discussing SUID as an enforcement of Least Privilege).
+To avoid repetition, we decided to define these fundamental concepts once in a core section and simply reference them when discussing their technical implementation (e.g., discussing <abbr title="Set User ID">SUID</abbr> as an enforcement of Least Privilege).

 cd